sea-of-fog/b-minor-compiler/README.md

 3. [ ] Move max_temps etc. and the whole temp processing to the addressing module
 4. [ ] Check all the partial matches
 5. [ ] Make the state of label generators internal
+6. [ ] Find out why parsing and lexing became so slow with the addition of comparison operators

 ## Done
 1. [X] Boolean operators in codegen